omnixtar/omnixtar.github.io/omnihash/index.md

 - Omnihash

-We coin the term "Omnihash" to imply that hash code or hash number can be applied to *any kind of digital asset*.
+We coin the term "Omnihash" with prefix Omni- to imply that hash code or hash number can be applied to *any kind of digital asset*.

 A hash code